AnushSonone/AnushSonone/README.md

 <h1 align="center">Hello!
 I'm Anush.</h1>
-<h5 align="center">I'm a passionate software developer who loves building!
-I'm currently attending the University of Texas at Austin, where I am majoring in Computer Science.
+<h5 align="center">I'm a builder, entrepreneur, and student!
+I'm currently attending the University of Texas at Austin, where I'm majoring in Computer Science.
 Feel free to reach out! :) </h5>

 - I’m currently working on [Profluento](https://profluento.dev/)